Nv99/DeepMUSIC/README.md

 One such algorithm for DoA estimation is Multiple Signal Classification also known as MUSIC.
 The MUSIC method is unable to resolve the closely spaced sources with minimal number of sensors.
 Hence a group delay function is computed from the phase spectrum of MUSIC algorithm.
 This function can be used to resolve the closely spaced sources.
 We introduce a deep learning framework for such a function.
 We design deep convolutional neural network which receives the Music Group Delay Spectrum at the output and Covariance Matrix of the DoA at the input, and it learns the complex relationship between them.
 We can show that it works faster than the original function as the predicted output comes faster.

-Index Terms: Deep Learning, DoA estimation, MUSIC, Group-Delay.
+**Index Terms**: Deep Learning, DoA estimation, MUSIC, Group-Delay.

 **INTRODUCTION**